ellawerthan/ica0002/EXAM/backup_restore.md

 initial user/pass is admin/admin
-dashboard json is available in EXAM directory for import prometheus database is at http://{{public address/port of internal machine}}/prometheus influx databases are at http://influxdb.hitec.io:8086
+dashboard json is available in EXAM directory for import prometheus database is at http://prometheus.hitec.io:9090/prometheus influx databases are at http://influxdb.hitec.io:8086

 ### Telegraf/Rsyslog/pinger/InfluxDB